For urgent consular assistance call

 Fax: (+212) 759 0651

 Land borders with countries neighbouring Somalia may close at short notice.
-You should check with local authorities before travelling to the border.
+Check with local authorities before travelling to the border.
 You should also monitor Travel Advice for Ethiopia, Kenya or Djibouti.
-You should not cross the border without the correct documents.
+Don't cross the border without the correct documents.

 More information: